-- Parents of children starting at the setting are asked to provide the following specific information which is recorded on our Registration Form: - Home address and telephone number if the parents do not have a telephone, an alternative number must be given, perhaps a neighbour or close relative. - Place of work, address and telephone number (if applicable). - Mobile telephone number (if applicable). - Names, addresses, telephone numbers and signatures of adults who are authorised by the parents to collect their child from the setting, for example a childminder or grandparent. - Who has parental responsibility for the child. - Information about any person who does not have legal access to the child. - On occasions when parents are aware that they will not be at home or in their usual place of work, they inform us in writing of how they can be contacted. - On occasions when parents or the persons normally authorised to collect the child are not able to collect the child, they provide us with written details of the name, address and telephone number of the person who will be collecting their child.
+- Parents of children starting at the setting are asked to provide the following specific information which is recorded on our Registration Form: - Home address and contact telephone number if the parents do not have a telephone, an alternative number must be given, perhaps a neighbour or close relative. - Place of work, address and telephone number (if applicable). - Names, addresses, telephone numbers and signatures of adults who are authorised by the parents to collect their child from the setting, for example a childminder or grandparent. - Who has parental responsibility for the child and the contact details. - Information about any person who does not have legal access to the child. - Collection password.
+We recommend that the parents set up a password in the advance with the nursery.
+On occasions the person who is authorised to collect the child will need to use the password and ID for the collection. - On occasions when parents are aware that they will not be at home or in their usual place of work, they inform us in writing of how they can be contacted. - On occasions when parents or the persons normally authorised to collect the child are not able to collect the child, they provide us with written details of the name, address and telephone number of the person who will be collecting their child.
 We agree with parents on how to verify the identity of the person who is to collect their child. - Parents are informed that if they are not able to collect the child as planned, they must inform us so that we can begin to take back-up measures.
-We provide parents with our contact telephone number.
+We provide parents with our contact telephone number. - We inform parents that we apply our child protection procedures in the event that their children are not collected from the setting by an authorised adult within one hour after the setting has closed and the staff can no longer supervise the child on our premises.

-- We inform parents that we apply our child protection procedures in the event that their children are not collected from the setting by an authorised adult within one hour after the setting has closed and the staff can no longer supervise the child on our premises. - If a child is not collected at the end of the session/day, we follow the following procedures: - The child's file is checked for any information about changes to the normal collection routines. - If no information is available, parents/carers are contacted at home or at work. - If this is unsuccessful, the adults who are authorised by the parents to collect their child from the setting and whose telephone numbers are recorded on the Registration Form are contacted. - All reasonable attempts are made to contact the parents or nominated carers. - The child does not leave the premises with anyone other than those named on the Registration Form or in their file. - If no-one collects the child after the setting has closed and there is no-one who can be contacted to collect the child, we apply the procedures for uncollected children. - We contact our local authority children's social care team:
+- If a child is not collected at the end of the session/day, we follow the following procedures: - The child's file is checked for any information about changes to the normal collection routines. - If no information is available, parents/carers are contacted at home or at work. - If this is unsuccessful, the adults who are authorised by the parents to collect their child from the setting and whose telephone numbers are recorded on the Registration Form are contacted. - All reasonable attempts are made to contact the parents or nominated carers. - The child does not leave the premises with anyone other than those named on the Registration Form or in their file. - If no-one collects the child after the setting has closed and there is no-one who can be contacted to collect the child, we apply the procedures for uncollected children. - We contact our local authority children's social care team: